pvnkot/product-detail-page-demo/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Assessment specific details

 1. Initialized repository on Git.
 2. Looked into using the best starter kit for React.
 Found create-react-app (CRA), and vite as simple options.
 Choose vite for its efficient and faster bundling and deployment times over CRA (which uses webpack under the hood).
 3. Found a simple guide for deploying this website on AWS amplify as P0.
-If I can, I'll write CDK code that can help keep track of and automate other infrastructure deployments.
+For P1, If I can, I'll write CDK code that can help keep track of and automate other infrastructure deployments.
+4. Implemented a redux store for the app, with a fake response.
+5. Added AntD as the design UI Library for building the UI.

 ## Expanding the ESLint configuration